Category Archives: travel blog

 Itimad-ud-Daulah’s Tomb

-Often nicknamed the “Baby Taj,” this delicate mausoleum is a lesser-known gem.
-Built before the Taj Mahal, it served as an architectural inspiration for it.
-The tomb’s intricate inlay work, fine lattice screens, and peaceful garden setting make it a quiet retreat for those who want to escape the crowds.
+Known as the “Baby Taj,” this delicate mausoleum is lesser-known gem.
+It was built before the Taj Mahal and served as an inspiration for its design.
+The tomb’s beautiful lattice screens, elaborate inlay work, and tranquil garden setting make it tranquil retreat for those who want to avoid the crowds.

 Mehtab Bagh